WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/01_computer-vision-mitochondria-imaging-edge-deployment-example-reference.md

+The following tutorial is available on the [Wallaroo Github Repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/pipeline-edge-publish/edge-cv-healthcare-images).

 ## Computer Vision Healthcare Images Edge Deployment Demonstration

 The following tutorial demonstrates how to use Wallaroo to detect mitochondria from high resolution images, publish the Wallaroo pipeline to an Open Container Initiative (OCI) Registry, and deploy it in an edge system.
 For this example we will be using a high resolution 1536x2048 image that is broken down into "patches" of 256x256 images that can be quickly analyzed.